Meet MTC Tour Director Martin BeckerJef Furr

 He has received the Indiana Music Educators “Distinguished Music Educator’s Award”.
 In 1994 he was awarded the Phi Beta Mu “Indiana Outstanding Bandmasters Award” at the All-State Band weekend.
 In 2002, the Ball State University Music Department presented him an “Outstanding Alumni” award.
 In 2009, he was elected to the “Indiana Band Director Hall of Fame.”
 He currently serves as Past-President of Gamma Chapter, Phi Beta Mu.
 In 2015 he was recognized by Peer Music Educators from Illinois, Michigan, and Indiana, and was awarded “Michiana Outstanding Music Educator” sponsored by Quinlan and Fabish Music Company.
 Plus, Marty was named the 2016 Warsaw Morning Optimist Club “Optimist of the Year”.

-This past summer Mr. Becker was the coordinator for the Winona Lake Festival of Music and organized the Bicentennial Celebration Concert which featured 1000 musicians.
+In the summer of 2016, Mr. Becker was the coordinator for the Winona Lake Festival of Music and organized the Bicentennial Celebration Concert which featured 1000 musicians.
 In August Mr. Becker was the guest conductor of the five hundred member InPact Band that performed at the Opening Ceremony for the Drum Corps International Finals at Lucas Oil Stadium.

 Martin and his wife Judy attend Warsaw Evangelical Presbyterian Church.
 They have two daughters Melissa and Carrie, and four Grandchildren-Madison, Matthew, Maxwell, and Hank.